pragdave/component/README.md

-seen a Phoenix app where the developers have implemented the business logic in other, free-standing apps (and I don't count the things in umbrella apps as being free standing, firstly because the individual components are not sharable, and secondly because that fact that all the code is in one place tempts developers to just call randomly between the child apps.)
+seen a Phoenix app where the developers have implemented the business logic in other, free-standing apps (and I don't count the things in umbrella apps as being free standing, firstly because the individual components are not shareable, and secondly because that fact that all the code is in one place tempts developers to just call randomly between the child apps.)